-Equipping rural health facilities across the Pacific with adequate life-saving medical supplies and improving services is a complex challenge in a demanding environment.
-Pacific leaders in healthcare have moved to adopt digital technology and have made good progress - but systems for HIS, stock management and clinic surveys are still typically siloed and data is difficult to aggregate and analyse in real-time.
+Modernising health services and using data for decision making across Asia-Pacific is a complex challenge in a demanding environment.
+Pacific leaders in healthcare have moved to adopt digital technology and have made good progress - but systems for HIS, stock management, surveillance, disaster response and facility surveying are still typically siloed and data are difficult to aggregate and analyse in real-time.
 This makes data hard to use for decision makers, especially when needed rapidly.

 Our beneficiaries broadly include all patients of primary healthcare facilities in our partner countries.
 These may include mothers and children seeking immunizations, victims of disasters or anybody seeking basic healthcare.

 Specific users include health workers at primary healthcare facilities, district/zone managers and national program coordinators such as disaster response focal points, EPI coordinators or medical stores managers.
 Multi-lateral donors are also able to access some data.

 We hope to tangibly breakdown health data siloes and create a world-leading platform for mapping and improving health systems in low and middle-income countries.
 Our focus is on Asia-Pacific, including some of the most vulnerable countries to disaster response and climate change in the world.